amannurani/excercise/README.md

 }
 ```
 - Edit same file and add your content.
-- Create a PR to merge with this repo
+- Create a PR to merge with this repo.